-From the classics to Jazz to Blues and from touring artists and presentations by our own faculty, students, and alumni, the offerings are extensive.
+From the classics to jazz to blues and from touring artists to presentations by our own faculty, students, and alumni, the offerings are extensive.

 Through both our Ovations! touring professional artists and series such as Sound Choices and Music Theater, we bring you a number of musical performances throughout the year.